sdiehl/stephendiehl.com/posts/haskell_2016.md

 Stack is an supplement to the Cabal build system, released by FPComplete, which greatly simplifies package installation and dependency resolution.
-I was particularly skeptical about yet another solution to package, but it has since become a regular part of my Haskell workflow and the cost to migrating and existing codebase to it is often a single command (``stack init``).
+I was particularly skeptical about yet another solution to packaging, but it has since become a regular part of my Haskell workflow.

+The cost to migrating and existing codebase to it is often a single command (``stack init``).
 The one additional file that is required is a ``stack.yaml`` file in addition to cabal file.

 ```yaml
 resolver: lts-3.16